All About Health Technologists and Technicians

-Example of Health Tech Job All health technologists and technicians not listed separately.
+Job Description & Duties All health technologists and technicians not listed separately.

-In the United States, there were 127,800 jobs for Health Technologist or Technician in 2016.
+There were about 127,800 jobs for Health Technologist or Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 19.6% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Health Technologist or Technician by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+There will be an estimated 11,000 positions for Health Tech per year.

 The states with the most job growth for Health Tech are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Health Tech ranges between $28,130 and $72,720.

 Health Technologists and Technicians who work in New Mexico, Alaska, or Washington, make the highest salaries.

 How much do Health Technologists and Technicians make in different U.S. states?

 |State||Annual Mean Salary|